nginxinc/nginx-amplify-doc/amplify-guide.md

 The NGINX Plus metrics below are collected *per zone*.
 When configuring a graph using these metrics, please make sure to pick the correct server, upstream or cache zone.
 A more granular peer-specific breakdown of the metrics below is currently not supported in NGINX Amplify.

+A cumulative metric set is also maintained internally by summing up the per-zone metrics.
+If you don't configure a specific zone when building graphs, this will result in an "all zones" visualization.
+E.g. for something like **plus.http.status.2xx** omitting zone will display the instance-wide sum of the successful requests across all zones.

 ##### Server Zone Metrics

   * **plus.http.request.count**